Jay Bloom

-Jay Bloom (born 1967/1968) is an American investor, real estate developer, and entrepreneur based in Las Vegas, Nevada.
+Jay Bloom (born 1967) is an American investor, real estate developer, and entrepreneur based in Las Vegas, Nevada.

 Early life and education

 Bloom was born in Tachikawa, Japan, on a US Air Force base where his father was serving.
 He was raised Jewish.
 He has an MBA from Fordham University.

 Career

 While still in college, he started Magnavest, an investment company that covered call option writing.
-After graduation, he worked for ten years at Manufacturers Hanover Trust in New York City, becoming an officer working in portfolio risk management and later in real estate risk management.
+After graduation, he worked for ten years at Manufacturers Hanover Trust in New York City.

 In 1996, he and his wife also founded a veterinary discount company, Pet Assure.
 After selling the company, he retired at 33, but became interested in flying helicopters.
-He earned a private helicopter pilot's license and bought his own helicopter, then bought the flight school and founded a company that offered 3-minute flights from piers on the New Jersey coast.
-The 9-11 attacks made that business unprofitable; based on an arrangement with Eastman Kodak to sell souvenir photographs to tourists, he then founded Nactor, which sold souvenir photographs at amusement parks, zoos, and other large attractions.
+He earned a private helicopter pilot's license and bought his own helicopter.

 In Las Vegas, Bloom heads a number of real estate investment and development companies.
 He is chairman of First 100 LLC, which buys and forecloses on home owners association liens.
-His home is owned by Spanish Heights Acquisition Company, and he is a manager of SJC Ventures, a property management company.
 He co-founded and is executive chairman of Pegasus Group Holdings, which develops and operates data centers that use renewable energy.
-He is reportedly a billionaire.

-Bloom was managing partner of the Mob Experience, a Mafia-themed attraction that opened in 2011 at the Tropicana casino on the Las Vegas Strip.
-He left the company later that year amid accusations of diverting funds and misrepresenting company finances.
-There were also lawsuits over ownership of memorabilia on display.
-The attraction declared bankruptcy, was purchased, and closed in 2013.
-Bloom subsequently planned to reimburse investors by opening a chain of temporary International Mob Experience Museums with leased exhibits.
-Other entertainment ventures have included producing performances at the then Gladys Knight Theater at the Tropicana and a planned Star Wars-themed entertainment and retail center on the Strip.
-In 2018, he co-founded Police Chase Las Vegas, which offers participation in a simulated police chase at the Las Vegas Motor Speedway, as either a police officer or a fugitive.
-The company started operations in early 2019.

-Since 2020, Bloom has been involved in efforts to bring an NBA team to Las Vegas.
-Initially interested in purchasing the Minnesota Timberwolves, in 2021 he formed an investor group including motivational speaker Tony Robbins and former NBA player Marcus Banks III with the objective of securing an expansion team.